Michael, Row the Boat Ashore: Lyrics

 Trumpet sound for you and me.

 This song originated in oral tradition, and there are many versions of the lyrics.
 It begins with the refrain, "Michael, row the boat ashore, Hallelujah."
 The lyrics describe crossing the River Jordan, as in these lines from Pete Seeger's version:

 Jordan's river is deep and wide, hallelujah.

 Meet my mother on the other side, hallelujah.

 Jordan's river is chilly and cold, hallelujah.

 Chills the body, but not the soul, hallelujah.
+Saletan's own version includes those lines, and these additional verses taken from the 1867 source: